oshp/oshp-validator/README.md

 # Tests suite mock service

-The python script [test_suite_mock.py](test_suite_mock.py) provide a mock endpoint returning a HTTP response, for which, all HTTP response headers recommanded by the [OSHP](https://owasp.org/www-project-secure-headers/) will be set.
+The python script [test_suite_mock.py](test_suite_mock.py) provides a mock endpoint returning an HTTP response, for which, all HTTP response headers recommended by the [OSHP](https://owasp.org/www-project-secure-headers/) will be set.

 📦 It is automatically deployed on `https://oshp-validator-mock.onrender.com/` and it is used, by this [CI workflow](.github/workflows/validate-tests-suite.yml), to test the venom tests suite.